wp-plugins/participants-database/readme.txt

 = Record Display =

-Each individual record can be displayed usinf a shortcode and accessed by the ID if the record.
+Each individual record can be displayed using a shortcode and accessed by the ID if the record.
 A template file formats the output of the shortcode.
 A plugin setting determines how a link to the individual record may be placed on the list of records.

 = Import/Export Records =